inariksit/cgexp/paper/CG-workshop-2017.md

 #### A note about disjunction

 One obvious flaw is the lack of disjunction in CG.
 Consider the regular expression `ab|ba`, accepting the language `{ab,ba}`.
-Given a symbolic sentence of size 2, this is the closest we could get in CG output:
+Given a maximally ambiguous sentence of size 2, this is the closest we could get in CG output:

 ```
 "<w>"